Ms. Clark hopes to help bring better understanding and an end to hurtful, downright wrong stereotypes about poverty and homelessness.

 Being poor is in itself a punishment, yet so many people do not seem to realize that and so they pile on.
 Some people seem to want to make damned certain any poor person regrets ever being poor.
 Their purpose seems to be to make poor people sorry they were ever born.

 Newsflash: Many poor people already rue the day they were born into this world.
 So if you cannot help, at least do not make matters worse for these people who are already suffering.
 If you have never been truly poor, then you do not know how miserable poverty can be.

-Some people who are homeless actually have jobs but those jobs do not pay enough to pay rent or utility bills or make car payments.
-Wal-Mart is notorious for paying poverty level wages and asking taxpayers to subsidize their billion dollar business by having their employees sign up for food stamps and Medicaid.
+Some people who are homeless actually have jobs, but those jobs do not pay enough to cover rent or utility bills or car payments.
+Wal-Mart is notorious for paying poverty-level wages and asking taxpayers to subsidize their billion-dollar business by having their employees sign up for food stamps and Medicaid.

 More and more cities are cracking down on charities and going after volunteers who feed the homeless.
 They want the homeless to go away (die?).

 Feeding the homeless is banned in many cities across the U.S.

 It is against the law to be poor in many cities and a homeless person can be arrested and jailed if they are discovered.
 Apparently, some city leaders believe an arrest and incarceration record is helpful in finding a job.

 Police "Sweeps" Destroy Homeless People's Possessions and Livelihoods

 Police frequently and randomly "sweep" tent cities because no one wants them in their neighborhood.
 Sometimes the homeless people have a few minutes or a few hours warning, but what good is that if they have nowhere to go?